 Mobile App Performance Metrics for Estimation

-Speed is an important app metrics in app usage.
+Speed is an important app metric in app usage.
 The faster the app loads and runs, the better user engagement with it.
 If there are delays (data latency), the mobile app users will find this app frustrating to use, because it takes extra time to function and that can irritate many users.

 App latency is the metric for figuring out the time of the request sent to the API and the received response of an app.
 The faster the better, of course.
 The only difference between app speed and app latency is that latency aims to show functional performance and speed – the loading process of an app.